tchoi8/handmadecomputer/Interface/readme.md

 Paintings, circuits, and books all make use of repetition.
 Layering shapes or wires or pages, the composition and logic of which allow them to function as a whole.

-![](https://farm4.staticflickr.com/3940/15752018125_41037ef0c6_b.jpg =600x)

-We are now going to cut a small hole into the abstracted form and jump into the world of zero and one.

-![](https://farm8.staticflickr.com/7541/15566849007_edcf431bec_b.jpg =600x)

 Making a computer and building electronic circuits feels like building a tiny city.
 The circuit board is a little urban architecture and its inhabitants a busy traffic of electronic signals.
 Just like cities, memories are made and remembered in the buildings and roads connecting them.

+![](https://farm4.staticflickr.com/3940/15752018125_41037ef0c6_b.jpg =600x)

+We are now going to make a window into this city and peer into the world of zero and one.

+![](https://farm8.staticflickr.com/7541/15566849007_edcf431bec_b.jpg =600x)